molliey/GPU-Accelerated-Monte-Carlo-Simulations/README.md

 **Monte Carlo Simulation**：A computational method that estimates quantities by repeatedly sampling random variables and aggregating outcomes; highly parallel and well-suited to GPUs.

-**VaR (Value at Risk)**：A risk metric estimating the maximum expected loss over a specified time horizon at a chosen confidence level (e.g., 95% or 99%).
+**VaR (Value at Risk)**：A risk metric estimating the maximum expected loss over a specified time horizon at a chosen confidence level.

 ## ACCELERATION TECHNIQUES